jacekkacki/server-api/README.md

 # Simple express server

-This project will create simple local server HTTP with .
+This project will create simple local server HTTP with get, post, put and delete methods.

 ## Install